 D. When the common property line separating two or more contiguous lots is covered by a building or a permitted group of buildings with respect to such common property line or lines does not fully conform to the required yard spaces on each side of such common property line or lines, such lots shall constitute a single development site and the yards as required by this code shall then not apply to such common property lines.

-Finding: This standard is not applicable due to the proposed building or existing buildings being contained wholly within the confines of their own tax lot.
+Finding: The site consists of only one lot.
+This standard is not applicable.